 Although I have been a pescetarian for more than 20 years, I got curious and intrigued by the palatable joy of Andalusians.
 Additionally, I have always been led on my travels by an insatiable desire to taste local food.
 That being said, one day in Cadiz I stopped in a tapas bar full of locals eating snail tapas and decided to give it a try to caracoles.
 My decision turned out to be one of the best Spanish tapas I have tried in Spain.

 People have been eating snails since prehistoric times.
 The first shreds of evidence of eating snails go back to 30.000 years ago.
 Moreover, in the Roman Empire snails were a gastronomic delicacy of ancient Roman cuisine.
 Nowadays snails are some of the most popular foods, widely eaten in Western Europe: Italy, Spain, Portugal, and probably the best known France where escargot snails are treated as a supreme delicacy and are on the menus of a large number of elite restaurants.

 Snails are a popular Mediterranean food.
-Eating snails in the Mediterranian countries traces back the Catholic fasting heritage.
+Eating snails in the Mediterranian countries traces back to the Catholic fasting heritage.
 According to the Catholic tradition, snails are not classified as meat and are allowed for eating on fasting days.
 Not only Western Europe appreciates eating snails.
 Snails are popular street food in Vietnam.
-The U.S. went even further and proclaimed May 24 as the National Escargot Day honoring land snails dishes.
+The U.S. went even further and proclaimed May 24 as the National Escargot Day honoring land snail dishes.